jwmathis/task-app/README.md

 # Task-App in Go

 This is a simple command-line application for managing tasks, written in Go.
-This app allows you to add, view, update, and delte tasks.
+This app allows you to add, view, update, and delete tasks.
 It uses basic file I/O for data persistence and offeres an easy-to-use interface for managing your task list.

 ## Features